Fabric Care

 Cotton

-Cotton is a light and resistant fabric derived from the seed of the cotton plant, from which a high variety of products can be obtained.
+Cotton is a light and resistant fabric derived from the seed of the cotton plant.
 After linen and wool, cotton is the most ancient textile, the most widespread all over the world, highly versatile, it absorbs every colour perfectly.
-A cosy, natural and breathable fabric, perfect to keep you cool in the hot weather.

 Detergents: We recommend to choose the right detergent according to the colour of your garments.
 Do not use softener.